 ~Set yourself free.
 Live the life you are truly meant to live~

-Offering 1:1 therapy services for adults (18+).
+Offering 1:1 therapy services for adults (16+).
 I offer both a traditional and spiritual approach to psychotherapy, depending on what best suits the client's needs.
 Being client centered, I empower clients to determine the direction we take in therapy.
 I work at their pace, and comfort level.
-I start my sessions with talk therapy and depending on what issues are presenting / coming up for the client, we go from there.
+I start my sessions with talk therapy and depending on what issues are presenting for the client, we go from there.
 My healing philosophy involves a holistic mind-body-spirit perspective.

 Some healing modalities used, aside from talk therapy include:

 - Mindfulness & Meditation

 - Connection to Higher Self

 Anxiety affects many people and comes in many different forms.
 Sometimes its is general and constant, and sometimes it comes on abruptly in the form of "attacks".
 Anxiety is often accompanied by feelings of nervousness, panic, fear or disconnection from ones self and others.
 It is also common to feel physical effects of anxiety, such as increased heart rate, disorientation and sweating.
 Psychotherapy can often help understand the root of anxiety and provide tools for controlling / coping with these unwanted feelings.

 Depression is another common issue that affects many people in different ways.
 Some people move through their daily lives feeling an overwhelming sense of being alone, empty, or sad.
 Other people experiencing depression can struggle to simply even get out of bed in the morning.
 Therapy is a great way to help understand where these feelings are coming from.
 Often just having someone to talk to, can be healing and help us to feel better.
 Sometimes it feels like there is no light at the end of the tunnel.
 I can hold the light for you, until you can see it for yourself.